 Consider a fast (or giving up alcohol, sugar, smokes).
 Many people find if they challenge themselves it can take their mind off the every day routine.
 Intermittent Fasting means not eating for several hours a day, and believe it or not, many people are enjoying the challenge (and weight loss) it is bringing at this time.

-Indulge yourself by using your beauty products.
+Indulge yourself by using your beauty products during lockdown.
 If we are all honest, we all have a pile of beauty products around the house we have half used or barely used.
 This is the time to commit to a beauty routine that involves regular conditioning hair packs, exfoliation, masks, leave-in conditioner and so on.

 She's likes healthy eating, but thinks chocolate cake is just as important as kale chips.